Bathing in herb-infused water helps reduce stress, soothes the skin, and provides a relaxing, spa-like experience.

 05 of 10

-Of course, lavender makes the list of bath herbs.
-Who doesn't enjoy a soothing soak in lavender scented waters?
-Perfect for any type of bath, lavender is a wonderful supporting scent for most herbal blends.
+Of course, lavender also makes the list of best bath herbs.
+Who doesn't enjoy a soothing soak in lavender-scented waters?
+Perfect for any type of bath, lavender is a wonderful supporting player to include in most herbal blends.
 Use it to relax at the end of a long day.

 06 of 10